-The Growth Marketer's Guide to an Aha Moment
+The Ultimate Guide to Getting Your Users to Their Aha Moment

 When a user first subscribes to your product, they begin looking for ways in which your product can be valuable to them.
 The moment that it clicks—when they realize that they can truly benefit from the app—is their aha moment.
 Users might actively acknowledge this moment, or it could happen subconsciously.
 This experience is usually what separates the users who stick around from those who ultimately churn.